-Our Board is currently composed of five members, three of whom, Ms. Knight, Ms. MacKinlay and Mr. Skelton, are independent under the criteria established by the independence standards of OTCQX and would also be deemed to be independent under the independence criteria established by the NYSE American that would be applicable in the event we successfully list on the NYSE American following the effectiveness of this registration statement.
+Our Board is currently composed of five members, three of whom, Ms. Knight, Ms. MacKinlay and Mr. Skelton, are independent under the criteria established by the independence standards of OTCQX and would also be deemed to be independent under the independence criteria established by the NYSE American.

-In March 2024, our Board established an Audit Committee composed entirely of independent directors.
+In March 2024, our Board established an Audit Committee composed entirely of the following independent directors: Ms. Knight, Ms. MacKinlay and Mr. Skelton.
 The purpose of the Audit Committee is to represent and assist the Board in discharging its oversight responsibility relating to: (i) the accounting and financial reporting processes of the Company and its subsidiaries, including the audits of the Company's financial statements and the integrity of the financial statements; (ii) the Company's compliance with legal and regulatory requirements; and (iii) the outside auditor's qualifications, independence and performance; and (iv) the design and implementation of the Company's internal audit function.
 The Board has determined that each member of the Audit Committee is "independent" under applicable OTCQX and SEC requirements.
 Further, the Board has determined that Ms. Knight is an "audit committee financial expert" under the SEC's rules.
 The Audit Committee operates pursuant to a written charter adopted by our Board which sets forth the committee's role and responsibilities and provides for an annual evaluation of its performance.
 The Audit Committee's charter is in the investor section on our website.

 Because Messrs.
-Richardson and Castagnoli together control approximately 85% of the voting power of our outstanding capital stock, and holders of our Class B common stock collectively control 98% of the voting power of our outstanding capital stock, the Company expects to qualify as a "controlled company" within the meaning of the corporate governance standards of NYSE American if successfully listed on such exchange.
-Under these rules, the Company may elect not to comply with certain corporate governance requirements, including the requirements that director nominees be selected or recommended to our Board of Directors by a nominating committee comprised entirely of independent directors and compensation of our chief executive officer and all other officers be determined or recommended by a compensation committee comprised entirely of independent directors.
-The OTCQX listing requirements do not currently require the Company to comply with these governance standards, and the Company intends to rely on the NYSE American exceptions if successfully listed on the NYSE American.
+Richardson and Castagnoli together control approximately 85% of the voting power of our outstanding capital stock, and holders of our Class B common stock collectively control 98% of the voting power of our outstanding capital stock, the Company expects to qualify as a "controlled company" within the meaning of the corporate governance standards of the NYSE American.
+Under these rules, if the Company ever listed on the NYSE American, the Company may elect not to comply with certain corporate governance requirements, including the requirements that director nominees be selected or recommended to our Board of Directors by a nominating committee comprised entirely of independent directors and compensation of our chief executive officer and all other officers be determined or recommended by a compensation committee comprised entirely of independent directors.
+The OTCQX listing requirements do not currently require the Company to comply with these governance standards.
 As a result, the Company does not currently have a compensation committee or a nominating and corporate governance committee and does not currently intend to establish such committees.